How to Fuel for Optimal Tendon and Ligament Health

 In order to strengthen your ligaments and tendons, it is important to fuel and exercise in a way that supports collagen formation!
 Exercise stimulates collagen formation, so you’re likely already training in a way that supports strong tendons and ligaments!
 As a female athlete, though, taking care of your joints is even more critical.
 Some research has found reduced collagen formation and ligament function due to estrogen, so it is especially important for you to fuel in a way that supports healthy joints.

 You know how intense a training session can be!
-Soccer is a high-impact sport that puts a lot of physical stress on your joints.
+You’re putting a lot of physical stress on your joints.
 Improved ligament and tendon strength will enable you to withstand impact during sprints, jumps, and even falls.
 This will help prevent injuries like strains, dislocations, and even the dreaded ACL tear!

 Collagen in Foods